 Gemini

-I started taking more notice about the space program with the Gemini sending two astronauts into space on the same Atlas rocket.
-In the Gemini program, the Astronauts were able to exit the capsule in space and in their spacesuits move around the outside of the capsule.
-The media called this a spacewalk although perhaps a spacefloat would have been a better description.
+I started paying more attention to the space program with the Gemini program, which sent two astronauts into space on the same Atlas rocket.
+In the Gemini program, the Astronauts could exit the capsule in space and move around the outside of the capsule in their spacesuits.
+The media called this a spacewalk, although perhaps a space float would have been a better description.

-A really good place to see stories about the astronauts is at the Heros and Legends exhibit.
-This especially goes for the Mercury and Gemini astronauts.
+The Heros and Legends exhibit is a great place to see stories about the astronauts.
+This especially applies to the Mercury and Gemini astronauts.

 Apollo

-Other than a couple of exhibits, most of the Apollo missions are at Apollo/Saturn V Center.
+Other than a couple of exhibits, most of the Apollo missions are at the Apollo/Saturn V Center.
 This exhibit is at the halfway point of the bus tour.
 This trip to the Apollo/Saturn V Center is a must-see attraction.
-Don’t skip it.
-After admission, we went straight to the bus and were one of the first to arrive at the Apollo/Saturn Center on that day.
+Please don’t skip it.
+After admission, we went straight to the bus and were among the first to arrive at the Apollo/Saturn Center that day.

-Inside a huge, very long building is a full-size Saturn V rocket.
-As you first enter the building you see the rocket engines mounted at the tail end.
+Inside a very long building is a full-size Saturn V rocket.
+As you enter the building, you will see rocket engines mounted at the tail end.
 The Saturn V engines are the largest rocket engines successfully used — ever.
 These engines are much more powerful than the Space Shuttle engines.
 They also lifted the most weight of any rocket engine ever made.
-The record stands at more than three hundred thousand pounds lifted into orbit (and beyond).
-In comparison the Mercury/Redstone weighed less than seventy thousand pounds.
+The record stands at over three hundred thousand pounds lifted into orbit (and beyond).
+In comparison, the Mercury/Redstone weighed less than seventy thousand pounds.

 A much bigger rocket engine was created in the Soviet Union but failed on each of five launch attempts.